hoppscotch/docs/content/en/features/authorization.md

 category: Features
 ---

-REST APIs use authorizatiom to ensure that a client has secure access only to the resources permitted by their roles.
+REST APIs use authorization to ensure that a client has secure access only to the resources permitted by their roles.
 If you are building or integrating with a 3rd party API, you can choose between **Basic Auth**, **Bearer Tokens** and **OAuth2.0**.

 Auth details can be added to a header, body or as parameters to a request.However if you enter your auth details in the **Authorization Tab**, Hoppscotch will automatically modify the relevant parts of the request based on your chosen `Auth` type.